-^{18 2007-08- 14}th Lok Sabha presented to parliament in August 2007 b) PAC's 75th Report19
+18 2007-08- 14th Lok Sabha presented to parliament in August 2007 b) PAC's 75th Report19

-Assurance Ministry:
+Assurance PAC to by Ministry:

-MEA stated that the property would be utilized construction of ER and a cultural centre.
-The consultancy had agreement been signed and the scope of the project was being finalized consultation with architect, local authorities and the Mission.
+MEA stated that the property would be utilized for construction of ER and a cultural centre.
+The had consultancy agreement been signed and the scope of the project was being finalized in consultation with an architect, local authorities and the Mission.